mjclemente/pdfbox.cfc/README.md

 #### `splitPages( required string dest, required numeric startpage, required numeric endpage )`
 Split pages from the source pdf into a separate file.
 The `dest` argument provides the location for the new file.
 The `startpage` is the first page to include in the new file, up to and including the `endpage`.

-#### `save( string dest = "" )`
+#### `save( required string dest )`
-By default, this saves the PDF to the same path that it was loaded from.
-You can use the `dest` argument to save the modified PDF to a new location.
-If the destination does not exist, it is created automatically.
-Note that the `dest` argument is required in order to save PDFs loaded from file input streams.
+As of PDFBox 3.0, the destination a file is saved to cannot be the same as the source.
+Consequently, a destination path must always be provided.
+An error will be thrown if it is the same as the source.
+If the destination does not exist, it is created automatically

 __Note__: For convenience, saving the document also automatically closes the PDFBox instance that was created, so it should be the last thing you do with this object.